 - strategic issues identified in reviews are incorporated into the school plan

-- students, staff and parents are assisted to develop strategies for addressing student welfare and discipline needs in all the activities of the school
+- students, staff and parents and carers are assisted to develop strategies for addressing student welfare needs in all the activities of the school

 - other policies and practices in the school are regularly reviewed to ensure that they meet the needs of all students in the school.